josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 ### Stationarity

-Stationarity is an important characteristic of time series.
+"Stationarity is an important characteristic of time series.
 A time series is stationary if it has constant mean and variance over time.
-Most models work only with stationary data as this makes it easier to model.
+Most models work only with stationary data as this makes it easier to model."[[7]](#7)

 Often, stock prices are not a stationary process, since we might see a growing trend, or its volatility might increase over time (meaning that variance is changing).